Florida Appellate Practice and Advocacy Eight Edition

 §7.10 The Third District en banc receded from earlier decisions and held the automatic bankruptcy stay does apply when the debtor has filed the appeal in National Medical Imaging LLC v.
 Lyon Financial Services, Inc., 349 So.
 3d 895 (Fla.
 3d DCA 2021).

-8.7 Effective January 1, 2021, Rule 9.045 revises the font requirements and Rule 9.100 specifies the word count limit.
+§8.7 Rule 9.045 specifies the font requirements and Rule 9.100 specifies the word count limit.

 §8.10 As noted, effective January 2021 because county court final appeals now go to the district courts of appeal, there would not be second-tier certiorari review of circuit court appellate decisions involving county court judgments.